Shooting in Hungary

 Stunts

-The number and knowledge of Hungarian stuntmen is impressive.
-One could give a long list of the international and Hungarian blockbuster films and series that have relied on their professionalism.
-An early example would be the 2004 movie Troy, for which 10% of the stunt team consisted of Hungarians, among whom Brad Pitt’s double was chosen.
-The Game of Thrones and Star Wars are also two of the many Hungarian stunt success stories worth mentioning.
-The list of films shot in Hungary is long as well, for example Red Sparrow (2018) and The Martian (2015), which all used the local stuntmen pool to an even higher degree.
+The number and expertise of Hungarian stunt performers are truly impressive.
+Countless international and Hungarian blockbuster films and series have relied on their professionalism.
+An early example is the 2004 film Troy, where 10% of the stunt team was Hungarian—including Brad Pitt’s stunt double.
+Other notable successes include Game of Thrones and Star Wars, both of which featured Hungarian stunt talent.
+Additionally, numerous productions filmed in Hungary, such as Red Sparrow (2018) and The Martian (2015), made even greater use of the country’s extensive stunt performer pool.

 Youtube BEHIND THE SCENES OF HERCULES